The Complete Guide To Self-Employment Taxes

-You’re a freelancer!
-You ditched the 9-to-5, and you work for yourself.
-No boss, no stuffy cubicle, and no early morning meetings anymore.
+Congratulations — you decided to ditch the 9-to-5 and become self-employed.
 You’re working for yourself, choosing the clients you want to work with, and nothing is slowing you down.
 Then it happens.
 You open your mailbox, and there sits a 1099 form.
 Suddenly, you remember: Tax time is right around the corner.

-For many freelancers, tax time is a time of stress.
-If you’re new to freelancing, it’s easy to let fear and panic take over.
+For most people, tax time is stressful.
+If you’re newly self-employed, that stress can be further amplified, making it easy to let fear and panic take over.
 What are these forms you’re receiving in the mail?
 What forms do you file?
+When are self-employment taxes due?
 Is the IRS going to take all of your hard-earned money?

 Table of Contents

-What Are Freelance Taxes & How Do They Work?
+What Are Self-Employment Taxes & How Do They Work?

 If you’ve ever been employed, you already know how taxes work.
-You’re paid an hourly rate or salary, less federal and state taxes.
+You get paid an hourly rate or salary, less federal and state taxes.
 Federal and state income taxes are taken from your pay.
-Taxes are also deducted to pay into programs such as Medicare and Social Security.
+Taxes are also deducted to pay into Medicare and Social Security programs.
 These taxes are calculated and automatically deducted from each paycheck.
-But what happens if you’re a freelancer and don’t draw a paycheck from an employer?
+But what happens if you’re self-employed and don’t draw a paycheck from an employer?

-Here are the types of taxes freelancers are required to pay and how they are calculated.
+Here are the types of taxes you are required to pay and how they are calculated.

 The Self-Employment Tax

 Employees have their portions of Social Security and Medicare taxes deducted directly from their pay.
-As a freelancer, though, you will be required to pay a self-employment tax.
-The 2020 self-employment tax rate is 15.3%-12.4% for Social Security, while the remaining 2.9% is allotted to Medicare.
+As someone that is self-employed, though, you will be required to pay a self-employment tax.
+The 2021 self-employment tax rate is 15.3%.
+Broken down, this is 12.4% for Social Security, while the remaining 2.9% is allotted to Medicare.

 Any person who has made at least $400 from self-employment income must pay the self-employment tax.
-Church employees that were paid at least $108.28 are also required to pay the self-employment tax.
+Church employees paid at least $108.28 are also required to pay the self-employment tax.

 The 15.3% self-employment tax rate represents what an employee and the employer pay.
 Since you serve as both, you may qualify for a 50% self-employment tax deduction that can lower your income tax liability.